ElementsProject/libwally-core/README.md

 Read the API documentation at https://wally.readthedocs.io.

-Note that library interfaces may change slightly while the library design matures.
-Please see the [CHANGES](./CHANGES.md) file to determine if the API has changed when upgrading.
+Please see the [CHANGES](./CHANGES.md) for details of ABI changes when upgrading.

 Please report bugs and submit patches to [Our github repository](https://github.com/ElementsProject/libwally-core).
 If you wish to report a security issue, please read [Our security reporting guidelines](./SECURITY.md).